 This course is a continuation of CIS 276.
 This course provides an introduction to the administration of fundamental networking services and protocols.
 Topics included in this course are implementing, managing, and maintaining essential network operating system services such as those for client address management, name resolution, security, routing, and remote access.
 Students gain hands-on experience performing common network infrastructure administrative tasks.
-Offered fall semester only.
+Offered Fall semester only.

-NETWORK SECURITY CIS 280
+CIS 280 NETWORK SECURITY

-(3T) PREQUISITE: CIS 270 or instructor approval
+PREQUISITE: CIS 270 or instructor approval

 This course provides a study of threats to network security and methods of securing a computer network from such threats.
 Topics included in this course are security risks, intrusion detection, methods of securing authentication, network access, remote access, Web access, and wired and wireless network communications.
 Upon completion, students will be able to identify security risks and describe appropriate counter measures.
-Offered spring semester only.
+This course is designed to prepare students to take the CompTIA Security+ exam.
+Offered Spring semester only.

-CIS 281 SYSTEM ANALYSIS AND DESIGN 3 credits (3T) PREOUISITE: CIS 202 or CIS 251 or CIS 255
+CIS 281 SYSTEM ANALYSIS AND DESIGN

+PREQUISITE: CIS 202 or CIS 251 or CIS 255

 This course is a study of contemporary theory and systems analysis and design.
 Emphasis is placed on investigating, analyzing, designing, implementing, and documenting computer systems.
 Upon completion, the student will be able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.
+Offered Spring semester only.